 The Deadbeat Parents Punishment Act

 The Deadbeat Parents Punishment Act of 1998 prescribes felony punishments for nonpaying parents who cross state lines in an attempt to evade making child support payments.
-For prosecution, multiple state's law enforcement and child support agencies work together to locate and return the nonpaying parent to the state in which he owes child support.
+For prosecution, multiple state's law enforcement and child support agencies work together to locate and return the nonpaying parent to the state in which he or she owes child support.
 For prosecution, the nonpaying parent must owe more than $5,000, be able to pay the overdue support, have intentionally not made required payments and have crossed state lines to avoid making payments.

 Financial support is considered the right of the child and not the parent.
 Therefore, child support failure-to-pay proceedings are managed by each state's child support enforcement agency on behalf of the child and child support laws vary from one state to another.
 Some agencies will assist you with obtaining a court order declaring the child's right to financial support, while others require that you complete this step on your own.